 If you are looking after a child under 18 who is a 'child in need', they can have a UNOCINI assessment.
 A UNOCINI (Understanding the Needs of Children in Northern Ireland) assessment will consider all the help that your child needs, the needs of any other children in the family, and the help that you may need to care for the child.

-Download the factsheet at carersuk.org/needs-assessment for more.
+Download the factsheet at carersni.org/needsassessment for more info.